Shiriow/EOUBP/README.md

 Fortify now passively reduces phys damage to the users row (untested) <br />
 Engarde now affects the users row (untested) <br />
 Various TP reductions <br />

+No plans to change other classes, and these changes are balanced around my party (Triple Strike with Vulcan Stance might be too good?)